Compact binary coalescences: Constraints on waveforms: Constraints on waveforms

-However, assumption \ref{as:news} does \emph{not} imply that $\1z$ (or $\0z$) become stationary as $u\to \pm \infty$.
+Let us first note a consequence of assumption \ref{as:news}.
+Since $N_{ab} = O(1/|u|^{1+\epsilon})$ as $u\to \pm\infty$, Einstein's equations together with Bianchi identities imply that $\partial_{u} \4z, \,\,\partial_{u}\3z$ and $\partial_{u}\2z$ go to zero as $u^{-(3+\epsilon)}, \,\,u^{-(2+\epsilon)}$ and $u^{-(1+\epsilon)}$ respectively.
+In this precise sense these three complex components of the asymptotic curvature become `time-independent' or `stationary' \emph{in the limit} $u\to \pm \infty$.
+Because $N_{ab}$ is invariant under the change of Bondi-frame, this fall-off behavior holds in \emph{any} Bondi-frame.
+Furthermore, $\4z$ and $\3z$ themselves vanish in these limits, and for $\2z$ we have \be \2z (u,\theta,\varphi) = \psi_{\pm}(\theta,\varphi) + |u|^{-\epsilon} \psi_{\pm}^{(1)} (\theta,\varphi) + O (|u|^{-\epsilon-1} ) \quad {\rm as}\,\, u\to \pm\infty \, ,\ee again in any Bondi-frame, although the limiting values $\psi_{\pm}(\theta,\varphi)$ and $\psi_{\pm}^{(1)} (\theta,\varphi)$ depend on the choice of the frame.
+Note, however, that assumption \ref{as:news} does \emph{not} imply that $\1z$ (or $\0z$) become stationary as $u\to \pm \infty$.
 Furthermore, the limiting values of $\partial_{u} \1z$ depend on the choice of the Bondi-frame and in general the rest-frame of the final black hole is different from that of the system in the distant past because of black hole kicks \cite{kicks1,kicks2}.
-We will now make our second assumption: \begin{enumerate}[label=(\arabic*),resume] \item \emph{$\partial_{u} \1z \to 0$ in the past Bondi-frame as $u\to -\infty$, and in the future Bondi-frame as $u\to \infty$.} \end{enumerate} Recall that the past Bondi-frame is the one in which the Bondi 3-momentum vanishes in the distant past (i.e., as $u\to -\infty$), and the future Bondi-frame is the one in which the Bondi 3-momentum vanishes in the distant future (i.e., as $u\to\infty$).
+We will now make our second assumption: \begin{enumerate}[label=\emph{(\arabic*)},resume] \item \emph{$\partial_{u} \1z \to 0$ in the past Bondi-frame as $u\to -\infty$, and in the future Bondi-frame as $u\to \infty$.} \end{enumerate} Recall that the past Bondi-frame is the one in which the Bondi 3-momentum vanishes in the distant past (i.e., as $u\to -\infty$), and the future Bondi-frame is the one in which the Bondi 3-momentum vanishes in the distant future (i.e., as $u\to\infty$).
 Thus, we are \emph{not} requiring that the system should become stationary in the past and the future in the same rest-frame.
 As we discuss below, that requirement would have been too restrictive.
-Ours is quite weak, much weaker than what is assumed in PN waveforms and found to hold in the NR waveforms.
-0.15cm
+Ours is quite weak: in the distant past it is \emph{much weaker} than what is assumed in PN waveforms, and it is found to hold in the NR simulations in the distant future, since the solution quickly relaxes to a stationary spacetime \cite{Boyle:2019kee}.